-Real clients: During your program you should have contact and see real divers in action.
+Real clients: During your program, you should have contact and see real divers in action.

 Designated mentor.
-Sometimes it is not clear who is the responsible for the DM training, once this happens you don’t have who to account for your progress.
+Sometimes it is not clear who is responsible for the DM training, once this happens you don’t have who to account for your progress.

-Number of dives (In my opinion one of the most important points).
+The number of dives (In my opinion one of the most important points).
 The DMT is the course that really teaches the fundamentals of navigation and group control.
 This will come with experience and daily work, so look after a program that can guarantee time underwater.

 Dive Center Structure - Own Boat.
-It’s always handy to be with a dive center that owns a boat so you don’t risk shortage of rented space to dive.
+It’s always handy to be with a dive center that owns a boat so you don’t risk a shortage of rented space to dive.

 What is included?
-Make sure what is in the price that you are paying, some dive centers don’t account for the fees and it’s not a pleasant surprise at the end of the course to discover.
+Make sure what is in the price that you are paying, some dive centers don’t account for the fees and it’s not a pleasant surprise at the end of the course to discovering.